Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so the description adds minimal value.
-It lists required parameters (company_id, developer_app_id, implicit) but does not explain their meaning beyond what the schema already provides.
+Schema description coverage is 100%, so the baseline is 3.
+The description lists required parameters (company_id, developer_app_id, implicit) but this merely restates the schema's required fields and adds no extra semantic meaning beyond what the schema already provides.
+The schema itself has detailed parameter descriptions, so the description adds no additional parameter value.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.